 This is our guide to the highlights of food shopping in Oxford.
-You can browse the whole page, or, if you're after a specific thing, find it in the list below.
 Restaurants are not listed here: for a handy guide to where's best to eat out in the city, take a look at our eating out page with details of Oxford restaurants, cafés and takeaways (including offers, menus, reviews and pictures).

-Bakeries and Patisseries • Chocolate • Coffee/Tea • Delis • Oriental and Asian Markets • Health Food • Fresh Produce, Farm Shops & PYO Farms) • Alcohol • Organic Vegetable Delivery • Milk Delivery • Meat • Fish • Supermarkets • Wild Food
+Bakeries and Patisseries • Box schemes - Baking & Meal kits • Chocolate • Coffee/Tea • Delis • Oriental and Asian Markets • Health Food • Fresh Produce, Farm Shops & PYO Farms) • Alcohol • Box schemes - Organic veg • Milk Delivery • Meat • Fish • Supermarkets • Wild Food

 Bakeries and Patisseries

 For bread at its freshest and for the widest choice, go early in the day.
-The following bake their bread and cakes on the premises and have been well tried and tested.
+The following places bake their bread and cakes on the premises, and have been well tried and tested.

 Nash's in the covered market (tel.
 01865 242695) is worth a visit - try their malted grain, lardy cake or Scofa loaves; pastries and fresh cream cakes too.
 Maison Blanc (3 Woodstock Rd, tel.
 01865 510974) is a French boulangerie / patisserie and imports all its ingredients from France; baguettes, pain au chocolat, croissants and delicious French cakes and chocolates.
 Gatineau (formerly Patisserie Pascal) 209 Banbury Road, tel.
 01865 311779) produces the same kind of things: the croissants are less rich but the quiches are fabulously creamy.
 They also make delicious chocolates (see below).

-A new arrival on the Patisserie scene are the beautiful bejewelled macaroons, sisters to the ones you can eat in Rick's Café on Cowley Road.
+A popular figure on the Patisserie scene are the beautiful bejewelled macaroons, which you can find in Rick's Café on Cowley Road.

 Méli the Greek Deli on the Cowley Road have loaves delivered every Friday, and bake their own rolls every morning.
 The latter are usually gone by mid-afternoon, but you can always console yourself with baklava.